Up4Sale

 Up4Sale.com was an online auction website, which launched on July 1, 1997 and was based in Cincinnati, Ohio, United States.
 Its co-founders included Rob Ratterman, Chris Downie, Tom Duvall, and Wally Carroll.
+Carroll went on to found a successful concertina-making venture.
 It was the only pre-IPO acquisition made by eBay on July 16, 1998, and subsequently integrated into the company.
 Up4Sale.com shut down in 2000.